juronja/homelab-configs/Security/Cloudflare.md

 Follow this [official instructions](https://developers.cloudflare.com/dns/dnssec/#enable-dnssec)

-After you create .pem and .key files add them to Nginx Proxy Manager Host.
+After you create .pem and .key files add them to your reverse proxy host.

 ### Enable HSTS

-You have to enable it in the Nginx Proxy Host too.
+You have to enable it in the reverse proxy too.